The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 To the extent of an inconsistency between the terms of this Policy and any relevant Federal, State or Territory privacy laws, regulations or guidelines, the conditions more favourable to the person whose personal or sensitive information is being handled will prevail.

-Privacy Statement
+Policy Statement

 Brave values and respects the privacy of the those the organisation engages with – staff members, program participants, organisational supporters and partners, and volunteers – as well as the children and communities the organisation seeks to serve.
 Protecting the privacy of everyone that engages with the organisation is of vital importance to Brave.

-Brave is committed to collecting, storing, and using personal or sensitive information responsibly, and in accordance with the Privacy Act 1988, the Australian Privacy Principles (APPS) and the Payment Card Industry Data Security Standard (PCI DSS).
+Brave is committed to collecting, storing, and using personal or sensitive information responsibly, and in accordance with the Privacy Act 1988, the Australian Privacy Principles (APPs), and the Payment Card Industry Data Security Standard (PCI DSS).

 This Policy describes how Brave collects, holds, uses and discloses personal information, how Brave maintains the quality and security of personal information, and how to make an enquiry or complaint about how Brave has handled personal information.